ScottG489/scottg489.github.io/src/content/posts/conjob.md

 [ConJob](https://github.com/ScottG489/conjob) is a service for running containers as jobs, with a focus on CI use cases.

+A job has 3 defining properties - a name (i.e. the docker image's name), optional inputs, and when finished it returns the stdout and stderr contents.

 ## What problem does it solve?

 I found a very important aspect missing from nearly all CI offerings: **local reproducibility**.